 We are celebrating the organizations and individuals who make Tampa Bay brighter!

 Join The Junior League of Tampa for our newest event and celebrate our collaborative work to make Tampa Bay brighter for all residents.
 The Annual Gala is a black-tie optional event bringing together changemakers and community partners to honor our collective effort to improve our community.
-Each year, a local leader will be honored with the 1926 Legacy Award and receive a $10,000 grant to support an organization making a difference for Tampa Bay families.
+Every other year, a local leader will be honored with the 1926 Legacy Award and receive a $10,000 grant to support an organization making a difference for Tampa Bay families.

 1926 Legacy Award